Michael Joyce (tennis): Coaching

 Joyce was the coach of Maria Sharapova, along with her father, Yuri Sharapov, from summer 2004 until January 2011, when he was replaced by Thomas Högstedt.
 During his tenure, Sharapova won three Grand Slam singles titles and reached the World No. 1 ranking.

 Joyce coached American tennis player Jessica Pegula from 2012 to 2017.
 While with Joyce, in 2013 before suffering from an injury, Pegula reached a career high singles world ranking of 123 and a doubles world ranking of 92.

 In 2017, Joyce coached former world number one Victoria Azarenka for 8 months after she returned to competition following maternity leave.
 However, with family issues interrupting her schedule, the pair split at the end of the year, and Joyce took up the position of coach to Johanna Konta.
 In October 2018, Joyce split ways with Konta and began coaching Eugenie Bouchard.
 In April 2019, Joyce split ways with Bouchard; two months later he started to work with Tímea Babos.
 In 2021, Joyce joined USTA Player Development as a women's tennis national coach.

-He is currently coaching Ashlyn Krueger since 2021.
+He coached Ashlyn Krueger from 2021 to 2025.

+In January 2026, it was announced that Katie Boulter had hired Joyce as her new coach.